molly-mg/covid-demographic-risk-group-project/README.md

 ## 'How to' guide
 Scripts for each final figure can be found in the 'scripts' folder.
 The data visualisation folder contains experimental data visualisation.
-The figure folder contains the png of the final figures used in the report The final Rmarkdown file is contained within the project folder.
+The figure folder contains the png of the final figures used in the report.
+The final Rmarkdown file is contained within the project folder.
 Final Rmarkdown file can be knit to view the full report.